 1. Is a 4K drone worth it for a beginner?

 Absolutely.
 A 4K drone is a great investment even for beginners.
-The superior image quality gives you more flexibility in editing, and many entry-level 4K models are designed with user-friendly controls and robust safety features to help new pilots learn.
+The superior image quality provides more flexibility in editing, and many entry-level 4K models are designed with user-friendly controls and robust safety features to help new pilots learn.

 2. How much does a good 4K drone cost?